Skip to content

 sudo journalctl -u prexorcloud-controller --since "5 min ago" | grep -i ERROR

-Run controllers one at a time.
-The surviving controller picks up leases automatically within nodeTimeoutSeconds of the stopped one losing its session.
+Run Controllers one at a time.
+The surviving Controller picks up leases automatically after the stopped one loses its coordination session.

 Terminal window